 The bag also has paracord for whatever use you may need it for and a whistle that will go to 120 decibels that can alert rescue personnel to where you are or used to frighten wildlife even.

 If you have to drive during challenging conditions this could be a real lifesaver.
-Those scenes we have all saw where cars are stuck during blizzards are prime examples of when a bag like this could save your life.
+Those scenes we have all seen in movies where cars are stuck during blizzards are prime examples of when a bag like this could save your life.

-So why not just a basic mylar blanket for $2?
+So why not just a basic mylar blanket for a few bucks?

 The weight versus size of this Bivy is impressive.
 At just 4.3 ounces it is big enough to fit two comfortably.
 Some may argue that each person needs their own bag for an unexpected night out but I can see the argument for one large enough for two.
 Two people in a bag are going to have an easier time keeping warm than one.

-This bivy is a bit thicker, heavier, and made to withstand a longer term emergency than some of the other options on this list.
+This bivy is a bit thicker, heavier, and made to withstand a long-term situation than some of the other options on this list.
 You can choose between green or orange depending on how visible you want to be.
 The orange is less expensive for some reason so there is that to consider.
+If you are in dire straits being visible can be a literal lifesaver.

 This is a very basic bag designed for one use.
 It will reflect up to 90% of body heat back.
 The packaging is basic, just a plastic bag with no carry case so it is pretty clear that this is just not meant to be put back in anything at all.
 It gets reasonable reviews and is less expensive than a lot of the bags on this list.

-It wouldn’t be a bad addition to carry in your car but I would not choose this one for a bug out bag when you can get the Life Bivy for under $16.
-A lot of people like this one because it is not bright colored like a lot of emergency bivys.
+It wouldn’t be a bad addition to carry in your car but I would not choose this one for a bug-out bag when you can get the Life Bivy.
+A lot of people like this one because it is not bright colored like other bivys.

 Colder Weather Sleeping Bags